 If the council has accepted a complaint under the statutory procedure, it has to go to stage 2 or 3 if the complainant asks for it.
 In this case, we found fault with the council for refusing and it agreed to move Mr X’s complaint to the next stage.
 We told Mr X he could return to us and we would consider the issue complained of if he remained dissatisfied at the end of the complaints process.
 If the Council had refused our request to move the complaint on, we would have considered the issue immediately.

-This complaint is not covered by the Children Act procedure and, because it relates to evidence for court, the Ombudsman cannot investigate either the report or the way the council has considered Ms A’s complaint about it.
+This complaint is not covered by the Children Act procedure and, because it relates to evidence for court, we cannot investigate either the report or the way the council has considered Ms F’s complaint about it.

-The Ombudsman can consider whether the council, by failing to provide a suitable remedy, has dealt properly with the complaint.
-In this case, while we were unable to find further fault, we decided the council had not taken proper account of the effect of the fault it found on Mr X and Mrs Y. We made further recommendations, which were accepted by the council, including reporting back to us on steps taken to prevent a specific serious error recurring in future cases.
+We can consider whether the council, by failing to provide a suitable remedy, has dealt properly with the complaint.
+In this case, while we were unable to find further fault, we decided the council had not taken proper account of the effect of the fault had on Mr X and Ms Y. We made further recommendations, which were accepted by the council, including reporting back to us on steps taken to prevent a specific serious error recurring in future cases.

 Miss X complained the council refused to consider her complaint about repeated physical and emotional abuse she suffered in foster care because the events happened several years earlier.